LiveTheWorld/frontend-dev-task/README.md

 You'll be implementing a ACTIVITY'S DETAIL PAGE, similar to our current detail page e.g. here https://www.livetheworld.com/activities/belgium/castle-of-gerald-the-devil but obviously with not all the details and functionalities 😁

-`We do suggest you to visit our activity's pages and explore around for a few minutes so that you get the gist of what you are supposed to implement.`
+`We do suggest you to visit our activity's pages and explore around for a few minutes so that you get the gist of what you are supposed to implement and get inspiration from there.`

 You can find the wireframe for this page here along with the added sticky notes for guidance where necessary: https://lucid.app/lucidchart/3a830004-3d26-499c-83d5-a11c916f752a/edit?invitationId=inv_fc0bd1b0-b224-402f-a456-56e10e2f4ada&page=0_0#  `You can quickly create an account for free here using your email to view the wireframe`